sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 process; it is assumed that they will be too complicated to solve for the dependent coordinate(s).
 If you are able to easily solve a holonomic constraint, you should consider redefining your problem in terms of a smaller set of coordinates.
-Altenatively, the time-differentiated holonomic constraints can be supplied.
+Alternatively, the time-differentiated holonomic constraints can be supplied.

 Kane's method forms two expressions, :math:`F_r` and :math:`F_r^*`, whose sum is zero.
 In this module, these expressions are rearranged into the following